Adaptive Step Duration for Accurate Foot Placement: Achieving Robust Bipedal Locomotion on Terrains with Restricted Footholds: Simulation Results

 In the simulation, the robot is initialized in a standing posture with zero velocity and then walks 6 steps to approach the first stepping stone.
-In this speeding-up phase, we only control the robot to reach an appropriate $x$-velocity before walking onto the stepping stones, thus the $y$-velocity is near zero and the step position right before the first stone is not constrained.
-This setting provides an uncertain initial condition for the planner and hence can demonstrate the robustness of the foot placement planning.
-In each comparison test between the ALIP-MPC and ALIP-QP, we make sure that such initial conditions of either are the same.
-Therefore, as we will discuss below, the ALIP-MPC outperforms ALIP-QP in all the presented simulation results.
+In this speeding-up stage, the robot is only commanded to reach an appropriate $x$-velocity before walking onto the stepping stones and thus may run into different initial conditions for the stepping stone test.
+Though such uncertainty helps highlight the robustness of our planner, we try to ensure consistent initial conditions in each comparison test between DCM-MPC and DCM-QP.
+As we will discuss below, DCM-MPC outperforms DCM-QP in all the presented simulation results.